Acid Reflux vs. GERD: Are They the Same Condition?

 Causes:

 Acid reflux can result from several factors.
 It is commonly triggered by overeating and lying down immediately after eating.
 Alcohol consumption and smoking also increase the risk.
 Excessive consumption of tea and coffee can also exacerbate the problem.
 Additionally, overweight individuals are more prone to acid reflux.
-Pregnant women often experience acid reflux due to hormonal changes.
-Eating fried and spicy foods or being under stress can also lead to acid reflux symptoms.
-Certain medications can also cause this condition.

 Symptoms: